gsoldateli/Ultimate-Gatsby-Netlify-Newsletter-Kit-CA/src/pages/programs/collective-intelligence.md

   questions:
     - answer: sdfsdfsdf
       question: One question
-  subtitle: — More details about Rewarding Careers follows
+  subtitle: — More details about Collective Intelligence follows
   title: Learn More
 contactUsSection:
   body: >-